13 Days, from Genoa to Naples

 Day 9 -

-From Bonaficio, head across the straights to the isles of Maddalena.
+From Bonaficio, head across the straights to the islands of La Maddalena located off the northern tip of Sardinia.

 Day 10 -